Best Overall Dash Cam

 : 170˚ | Resolution

 Built-in Wi-Fi for quick sharing

 Offering almost every feature you could want from a dash cam, the Vantrue N2 Pro Uber Dual is the best overall camera on the market today.
 The front facing camera can record in crystal clear 2.5k with a wide but not distorted 170˚ field of view.
 The secondary cabin-facing camera records in 1080p HD with a 140˚ field of view.
 This second camera makes the N2 a great option for rideshare drivers that will need photographic evidence in the event some rowdy passengers do damage to their car.
 That camera also has a microphone, so any verbal altercations will be captured as well.
 On top of this great video quality and nearly 360˚ coverage (310˚ to be exact), the N2 is one of the only cameras on the market to offer infrared sensors, meaning even in complete darkness the camera can capture usable images.
 The cherry on top is the built-in Wi-Fi network, which allows you to quickly beam any great clip you capture to your phone for sharing on social media.

 The clear downside to the N2 is its price.
-At $200 it is often double the price of single-camera models like the AUKEY DR02 that can also produce impressively clear footage.
+It is often double the price of single-camera models like the AUKEY DR02 that can also produce impressively clear footage.
 That extra cost is thus only really worth it if you need a cab-facing camera.
 The unit itself is also a bit on the bulky side, but we honestly prefer that to other 2-camera models that have separate units connected by a mess of wires.
 Overall, this is the best camera we've found for rideshare drivers or anyone that wants a cab-facing camera and the best possible footage.

 Read Review: Vantrue N2 Pro Uber Dual